 Settlement: Claim $15 if Your Child Used This App (No Receipts)

-If you have kids who used the Tik Tok (or its former name Musically) app when they were under the age of 13 who have used this app, then file a claim to get paid!
+If you have kids who used the Tik Tok (or its former name Musically) app when they were under the age of 13, then you may be eligible to file a claim to get paid!
 Because this settlement will send you $10 to $15 directly to your Paypal account.

 What’s this lawsuit about?